-A parent/guardian must bring the medicine to the Health Room and sign a form authorizing the nurse (or a staff member designated by the nurse) to give the medicine.
+A parent/guardian must bring the medicine to the nurse's office and sign a form authorizing the nurse (or a staff member designated by the nurse) to give the medicine.
 All medicine must be in the original container with the full label intact.

 Students found to be in possession of medicine at school, without pre-authorized permission, will be subject to the discipline code.